 Choose from more than 30 varieties of apples, ranging from traditional classics to heirloom specialties to modern favorites.
-No bouncy castles or petting zoos here; Riamede is all about apples, with the only extra being a complimentary hayride on weekends.
-For you tried-and-true apple lovers, a weekly trip to Riamede is necessary to catch each variety at its apple-tree ripened best.
+No bouncy castles or petting zoos here.
+Riamede is all about the apples, with the only extra being a complimentary hayride on weekends.
+For tried-and-true apple lovers, a weekly trip to Riamede is necessary to catch each variety at its apple-tree ripened best.
 The best thing to do is call the farm early every day—Riamede’s telephone message will always tell you what is ripe and being picked on any day.
-908-879-5353

 Central New Jersey

-Battleview Orchards, a family owned and operated farm, invites the public to "pick your own" New Jersey Apples, beginning at the end of August.
+Battleview Orchards, a family-owned and -operated farm, invites you to pick your own apples beginning at the end of August.
 Enjoy a family hayride on the weekends, or schedule a group tour and learn how they make their delicious apple cider.
-Battleview is also known for its adorable Country Market & Bakery, which features a variety of treats, including their popular apple pie.
-Call ahead or visit their Facebook page before visiting to confirm current crops and picking hours.
-732-462-0756
+Battleview is also known for its adorable Country Market & Bakery, which features a variety of treats, including its popular apple pie.
+Call ahead or visit Battleview's Facebook page before visiting to confirm current crops and picking hours.

 Eastmont Orchards has been growing apples since 1923.
 The farm, which is open daily, offers 19 different types of apples.
-Call ahead or visit their Facebook page to see which types of apples are available.
-Pricing is by the pound, and they only accept cash and checks.
-732-542-5404
+Call ahead or visit its Facebook page to see which types of apples are available.
+Pricing is by the pound, and payment is cash or check only.

 Enjoy apple picking at Giamarese Farm from the end of August to Columbus Day.
-All of the apples grown at Giamarese Farm are non GMO.
+All of the apples grown at Giamarese Farm are non-GMO.
 Hayrides are available during the farm's Fall Harvest Weekends, which also feature pony rides and a corn maze.
 The farm is closed on Mondays.
-Follow them on Facebook or subscribe to their newsletter for current news, farm photos and coupons.
-732-821-9494
+Follow the farm on Facebook or subscribe to its newsletter for current news, farm photos, and coupons.

 Southern New Jersey

-Apple Picking at Johnson's Corner Farm begins in early September, when the Fuji apples ripen.
-Throughout September and October, nine additional apple varieties will be ready for picking, including red delicious and granny smith.
-Apple picking hayrides begin in September.
-The farm's popular Fall Festival Weekends include live music, corn maze, moon bounce and a food tent.
-Their animal farm and discovery barnyard are also fun to visit.
-Visit their farm market for fresh baked pies, caramel apples and cider donuts.
-And be sure to stop at one of their ice cream windows for an Apple Cider Slush or some pumpkin ice cream.
-609-654-8643
+Apple picking at Johnson's Corner Farm begins in early September, when the Fuji apples ripen.
+Throughout September and October, nine additional apple varieties will be ready for picking, including Red Delicious and Granny Smith.
+Apple-picking hayrides begin in September, and the farm's popular Fall Festival Weekends include live music, a corn maze, moon bounce, and a food tent.
+Its animal farm and discovery barnyard are also fun to visit, and the farm market sells fresh baked pies, caramel apples, and cider donuts.
+Stop at one of the ice cream windows for an apple cider slush or some pumpkin ice cream.